sesharim/sesharim.github.io/_posts/2015-10-24-how-to-create-blog.md

 $ bundle exec cap production deploy
 {% endhighlight %}

 I'm a big fun of DigitalOcean, it's really awesome to deploy any size of project.
 Works fast, and here's a gift for you, **[10$](https://www.digitalocean.com/?refcode=0f6d5c28d999)** to setup your first instance.

-Enjoy!
+I also created some basic steps for install **[Ruby on Rails on ubuntu](https://gist.github.com/sesharim/c54636da42758ffbe2fb "How to setup Ruby on Rails on ubuntu")**.
 However, you could use [Github Pages][github_pages] which is free.

 We're [agency](http://customgears.net/#contacts) that helps to bring your ideas into real life.
 Ping us for help.